 The UNGPs recognize the key role of HRDs in human rights due diligence.
 Businesses are urged to consider HRDs as an important expert resource that may help companies assess their human rights impacts, and enable them to understand the concerns of affected stakeholders, particularly “in situations where consultation with affected stakeholders is not possible.”
 (UNGP 18 and Commentary, p.
 20).

 In practice, HRDs are often subject to persecution and harassment, punishment, arbitrary arrest or detention, especially in countries lacking effective rule of law.
+According to the Global Fund for Women, Women Human Rights Defenders face additional threats due to their gender.
+While they experience the same threats as other HRDs, they also face additional threats including sexual abuse and harassment, domestic violence, threats against their children, and smear campaigns.
 The UNGPs acknowledge the risks faced by HRDs (Commentary to UNGP Principle 26), which requires states to ensure that “the legitimate and peaceful activities of human rights defenders are not obstructed.”

 Both companies and human rights defenders have a shared interest in an environment that respects the rights to freedom of expression, association and assembly, and is characterized by non-discrimination, transparent and accountable government, freedom from corruption, and respect for the rule of law.

 In September 2018, ISHR and the Business and Human Rights Resource Centre published a new guidance, “Shared Space Under Pressure: Business Support for Civic Freedoms and Human Rights Defenders,” that provides an analytical and operational framework, with specific examples from different countries, sectors and initiatives, to inform companies as they decide whether and how to act.